dimitarraychev/devbuzz-fullstack/client/README.md

-# DevBuzz - Buzworthy Tech Gossip
+# DevBuzz - Frontend

-DevBuzz is a full-stack web application consisting of a frontend, developed as a course project for completing the SoftUni Angular Course, and a backend server built to complement the frontend.

-The project aims to provide users with a platform for publishing posts about tech innovations and news and sharing their views about topics by commenting on them.

-This addition directs users to the README.md files in the `client` and `server` directories for more detailed instructions and information about the frontend and backend, respectively.

-## Frontend

-The frontend of DevBuzz is built using Angular, a modern JavaScript framework for building dynamic web applications.
+The frontend for DevBuzz is built using HTML, SCSS and Angular, a modern JavaScript framework for building dynamic web applications.

-## Backend

-The backend of DevBuzz is a server application built using Node.js, Express and Mongoose and follows RESTful principles for communication with the frontend.

 ## Features